ggcarrots/django-carrots/source/python_xmas_tree.rst

 * the value of a list or the name that refers to it.
 * the content indented of one level (the same way as in the case of :keyword:`if`).

-Still we haven’t said anything about lists, as they do not differ much from the intuitional concept of lists in the everyday life.
+Still we haven’t said anything about lists, as they do not differ much from the intuitive concept of lists in the everyday life.
 We can easily think of lists in Python as we think of any other list (a shopping list, a guest list, exam results etc.) written on a paper and numbered.